nbro/andz/README.md

 ## Content

-In this repository, you will find data structures, such as _binary-search trees_ or _graphs_, and _algorithms_ that often work on (those) data structures.
+In this repository, you will find data structures, such as _binary-search trees_, and _algorithms_ that often work on (those) data structures.
 You will also find some algorithms related to some particular _design paradigm_, for example algorithms related to the _greedy_ or _dynamic programming_ design paradigms.

 ## Notes, warnings and "philosophy"